 There are several ways to increase your watch time, and I’ll touch on a few of these in the points below.

-YouTube provides a bunch of handy reports that you can use to analyze how your videos are performing.
+YouTube provides a bunch of handy reports you can use to analyze how your videos are performing.

 There’s the watch time report, which helps you see how many minutes people are spending on your videos.

-To see the report, go to your channel icon and click on Creator Studio.
+To see the report, go YouTube Studio.

 This report is useful for tracking changes in your user engagement.
 If your watch time spikes or drops, you should investigate why that might have happened.

-19. Look at your audience retention report
+19. Look at your Audience Returning Visitors Report

 You should also know how much of your audience actually loves your content enough to stick around for a while.

-You can also see audience retention data for specific videos by clicking the name of the video:
+You can also see audience retention data for specific videos by clicking the name of the video.